Olislaegers & De Creus CVBA registered in Brussels, RPR/VAT BE0878.383.795

-1. For each assignment entrusted to and accepted by Olislaegers & De Creus, a letter of engagement will be sent to the client confirming the identity of the client and the charging rates.
+1. For each assignment entrusted to and accepted by Olislaegers & De Creus, a letter of engagement will be sent to the client confirming the identity of the service provider, the client and the charging rates applied.
 All engagements will be governed by these general terms of engagement, with the exclusion of any general or specific purchase terms of the client or third party payor (e.g. shared services center, insurer).

 2. We are undertaking each engagement by establishing an attorney-client relationship with the legal entities so identified in our client engagement letter and neither with any other corporate entity (such as parent companies or subsidiaries), nor client of an instructing law firm in case such law firm is instructing us.
 We will apply the ethics rules relating to conflicts of interest only with respect to our client so identified in our engagement letter.